gpaneda/philo-automation-ott/notepad.md

 - [ ] Need to add more test cases to all the areas of the application - Playback, Series Details Page, Movies, etc.
 - [x] Need to create Search Test Cases
 - [ ] Need to create test cases for live channels
-- [ ] Include historical run both in Test Suite Page and Test History page
-- [ ] Troubleshoot Stop Run button - does not work
-- [ ] Pass Failed state not updating in test suite page
-- [ ] Not all tests are logged into the test history page
-- [ ] Device should be disabled when it is running a test
-- [ ] Landing page status not updating
 - [ ] Add android TV to .env file and capabilities file APP_ACTIVITY=com.philo.philo.ui.activity.MainTabbedActivity
   APP_PACKAGE=com.philo.philo.google